Eating With Old Silverware

 Old pewter silverware covered in copper and electroplated with silver is safe to use because pewter does not tarnish.

 Even if it tarnishes, silverware with either silver or copper has no adverse effect on one’s health.
-Just don’t eat any acidic food with that kind of silverware because it will attract lead into your food.
+Don’t eat any acidic food with that kind of silverware because it will attract lead into your food.

 Exposure to high lead levels can cause many different health conditions, including weakness, anemia, brain damage, kidney damage, or worse, death.